Noncommutative weak type $(1,1)$ estimates for Calder\'on-Zygmund operators with a class of $L_1$-integral conditions: Introduction

 We refer to see Appendix \ref{Appendix: Noncommutative Lp spaces and maximal norms} for the definitions of the noncommutative maximal norm $\norm{\cdot}_{L_p(\mN; \ell_{\infty})}$ and the noncommutative weak maximal norm $\norm{\cdot}_{\Lambda_{p,\infty}(\mN;\ell_{\infty})}$. \end{theorem}

-Our main strategy in this paper is to develop a refined noncommutative Calder\'on-Zygmund decomposition, adapted to kernels satisfying the $L_2$-mean H\"ormander condition (\ref{L2 mean Hormander condition}).
-The previous methods are insufficient in this context.
-On one hand, Parcet's decomposition \cite{Parcet2009Pseudo-localization} requires the stronger Lipschitz regularity condition (\ref{Lipschitz regularity condition}) and may not be directly applied to the noncommutative maximal operator.
-On the other hand, while the decomposition by Cadilhac et al. \cite{Cadilhac2022Spectral} can deal with the $L_2$-integral regularity condition (\ref{sum delta < infty}) with $q=2$, it does not cover our target.
+Our main strategy in this paper is to develop a refined noncommutative Calder\'on-Zygmund decomposition, along with related techniques, adapted to kernels satisfying the $L_1$-integral condition (\ref{L1 integral condition}).
+Existing methods are inadequate for this purpose.
+Parcet's decomposition \cite{Parcet2009Pseudo-localization} requires the stronger Lipschitz regularity condition (\ref{Lipschitz regularity condition}) and may not be directly applied to the noncommutative maximal operators.
+Meanwhile, the decomposition by Cadilhac et al. \cite{Cadilhac2022Spectral} can only deal with the $L_2$-Dini condition ((\ref{sum delta < infty}) with $q=2$) and therefore does not apply to our setting.
 To address this gap, we introduce a slightly new noncommutative Calder\'on-Zygmund decomposition achieved by further splitting of the bad function into a convolution part and a remainder part.
+In addition, we avoid using the H\"older inequality for the noncommutative square functions but instead employ more explicit factorizations for such terms.

 This paper is organized as follows.
 We begin by presenting our key tool: the refined noncommutative Calder\'on-Zygmund decomposition (Theorem \ref{nc CZ decomposition with convolution}) in Section \ref{Section: Noncommutative C-Z decomposition}.
 Next, Section \ref{Section: Two reductions} starts the proof of the main result (Theorem \ref{Main theorem}), reducing it to proving the weak type (1,1) estimates for the lacunary sequences with real kernels (Theorem \ref{Second theorem}).
 With this reduction established, Section \ref{Proof of the main theorem} is devoted to proving Theorem \ref{Second theorem}.
 Finally, some related background concepts are included in Appendix \ref{Appendix: Noncommutative Lp spaces and maximal norms}.